 PRI Graphics (Perkinson Reprographics) is a Phoenix printing company with a sister location Arizona.
 The different types of printing services we specialize in include Digital, CAD, Flatbed, Inkjet, and Large Format printing, including roll to roll and dye sublimation.
 Ask us about small format digital printing for brochures, flyers, business stationery, and various leave behind materials.

 For more information about the different types of printing we offer, or to learn more about our printing company, please call us toll-free at 1-877-409-8889 or send us an email.
-For more detailed information on types of printing techniques, see this Wikipedia printing page., please
+For more detailed information on types of printing techniques, see this Wikipedia printing page.

 For in-house graphic design services, we can be reached locally at 602-393-3131.